 Write For Us

 Share your sales expertise and insights with our community

 B2B is short for business to business.
 It refers to companies — or salespeople — who sell products chiefly to other businesses, rather than selling them to consumers.
 B2B sales are often more complex than B2C (business to consumer) sales.
 Not only do B2B salespeople often sell to professional buyers who are trained to get the best possible deal, they also often have to sell to teams of decision makers, all of whom must be convinced that this product is the best.

-B2B sales come in two general types.
-The first type is selling products that meet a businesses needs, like office supplies or computer equipment.
+B2B sales come in three general types.
+The first is selling products that meet a businesses needs, like office supplies or computer equipment.
 The sales approach is usually similar to a B2C process, except that there are usually extra steps such as getting approval from a department head or buying authority.
 Generally speaking, the more expensive and/or complex the product, the longer the sales cycle will take and the more people will be involved on the purchasing side.

 The second type of B2B sales is selling components that the business will then use to manufacture its own products.
 For example, a tire manufacturer might sell tires to a car manufacturer.
 A related supply chain would be a wholesaler selling products to a retailer, who then turns around and sells them to consumers at a marked-up price.
 One example is a food wholesaler who sells products to grocery store chains.

 Finally, B2B sales can involve a service rather than a physical product.
 A tax accountant who specializes in small business taxes is a classic example.
 Another very common B2B service provider is a networking or computer consultant firm that sets up technical systems for businesses and assists them with any problems.